Blown-up toric surfaces with non-polyhedral effective cone: Lang--Trotter polygons and toric elliptic pairs

 \begin{remark} We don't know examples of Lang--Trotter quadrilaterals.
 Indeed, in the following proposition we are going to prove that they don't exist, under the additional hypothesis that the multiplicity $m$ coincides with the lattice width of the polygon. \end{remark}

 \begin{proposition} There are no Lang--Trotter quadrilaterals $\Delta$ such that $m = {\rm width}(\Delta)$. \end{proposition} \begin{proof} Assume $\Delta$ is a good quadrilateral and let $(C,X_\Delta)$ be the corresponding elliptic pair.
 The divisor $K+C$ is linearly equivalent to an effective one whose components in the support are in $C^\perp$.
 In particular, if $C^\perp$ contains the classes of two negative curves $R_1, R_2$ then, being this space two-dimensional, there are integers $a_i$, with $a_0\neq 0$, such that $a_0C+a_1R_1+a_2R_2 \sim 0$.
 Taking restriction to $C$ one deduces that $\Delta$ is not Lang--Trotter.
 If $K+C\sim \alpha R + \beta C$, with $\alpha,\beta\in\mathbb Q_{>0}$, then, after cleaning denominators and restricting to $C$ one again concludes that $\Delta$ is not Lang--Trotter.
-If $K+C\sim 0$ then $C\cdot E = 1$, i.e. $\Delta$ has width at most one and it is not Lang--Trotter.
+If $K+C\sim 0$, then by considering multiplicities at $e$, we must have $m=1$, which is impossible since $m=|\partial\Delta\cap \bZ^2|\geq4$.
 It remains to analyze the case $K+C\sim nR$, with $n>0$ and $R$ is an irreducible curve in $C^\perp$.
 Since we are assuming that $m = {\rm width}(\Delta)$, the class of the one-parameter subgroup defined by one width direction lies in $C^\perp$, so that $R$ must be this class, and in particular its Newton polygon is a segment of lattice length $1$.
-Moreover it must be $n = m-1$, so that $\Delta$ has $m-1$ interior lattice points, lying on a line.
-If $\Delta$ were Lang--Trotter, Pick's formula would give $m^2 = 3m - 3$, which has no integer solutions.
+Moreover, by considering multiplicities at $e$, it must be that $n = m-1$, so that $\Delta$ has $m$ interior lattice points, lying on a line.
+If $\Delta$ were Lang--Trotter, Pick's formula would give $m^2 = 3m - 2$, which has integer solutions $m=1,2$, but this is again impossible.

 \end{proof}

 \begin{example} The polygon $\Delta$ with vertices

 satisfies the conditions $\vol(\Delta) = 169$, $|\partial\Delta\cap {\mathbb Z}^2| = 13$ and $\cL_\Delta(13)$ contains only one curve $\Gamma$, irreducible.
 Moreover, ${\rm width}(\Delta) = 14$, so that this is an example of good polygon with $m < {\rm width}(\Delta)$.
 In particular, the proof of the above proposition does not apply.
 Nevertheless it is possible to show that $\Delta$ is not Lang--Trotter since $e(C,X_\Delta) = 6$.